alecpowell18/kube-connect-to-ccloud/confluent-operator/README.md

     url: http://schemaregistry:8081
 ```

-Then deploy the Helm chart.
+Now, deploy the Helm chart for Control Center.
 ```
-helm install controlcenter ./helm/confluent-operator --namespace confluent --values values-operator.yaml --set controlcenter.enabled=true
+helm install controlcenter ./helm/confluent-operator --namespace confluent --values values.yaml --set controlcenter.enabled=true
 ```

-## Confirm the k8s pods are spun up and ready.
+## 5) Confirm the k8s pods are spun up and ready.
 ```
 kubectl get pods -n confluent
 kubectl get services -n confluent
 ```

-## Start your connector(s)
+## 6) Start your connector(s)

-You can either deploy through GUI at Confluent Control Center (C3), or by exposing the REST API for Connect locally.
+You can either deploy through GUI at Confluent Control Center, or by exposing the REST API for Connect locally.

-#### A) Deploy through C3
+#### A) Deploy through Control Center

-Port forward the Control Center to your localhost (in this case, forwards all traffic to localhost:12345):
+Port forward the Control Center pod's traffic locally (in this case, forwards all traffic to localhost:9021):
 ```
-kubectl -n confluent port-forward controlcenter-0 12345:9021
+kubectl -n confluent port-forward controlcenter-0 9021:9021
 ```

-Deploy connectors through the attached Connect cluster in GUI, by navigating your browser to port 12345.
+Deploy connectors through the Connect workflow in the UI, by navigating your browser to port 9021.
 ```
-open http://localhost:12345  # username / pw = admin / Developer1
+open http://localhost:9021  # username / pw = admin / Developer1
 ```

 #### B) Deploy through Kafka Connect's REST API